Vector-like Quark Stabilised Higgs Inflation: Implications for Particle Phenomenology, Primordial Gravitational Waves and the Hubble Tension: Introduction

 \section{Introduction}

-The electroweak vacuum is very likely\footnote{In \cite{litimvs} it was found that, using 2023 PDG inputs, there is only a small region of the 4-$\sigma$ ellipse in $m_{t}$ and $\alpha_{s}(M_{z})$ for which stability is possible, and using correlated CMS inputs, which have larger errors but take into account correlations between the measurements, there is only a very small region of the 2-$\sigma$ ellipse for which stability is possible.
+The electroweak vacuum is likely to be metastable due to quantum corrections \cite{unst1,butt,unst3,sher,frog,stein1,litimvs} \footnote{In \cite{litimvs} it was found that, using 2023 PDG inputs, there is only a small region of the 4-$\sigma$ ellipse in $m_{t}$ and $\alpha_{s}(M_{z})$ for which stability is possible, and using correlated CMS inputs, which have larger errors but take into account correlations between the measurements, there is only a very small region of the 2-$\sigma$ ellipse for which stability is possible.
 In \cite{stein1} it was also found that only a small region of the 2-$\sigma$ ellipse is still compatible with stability.
-A factor of 2 improvement in the errors will exclude stability to 5-$\sigma$ \cite{litimvs}.} to be metastable due to quantum corrections \cite{unst1,butt,unst3,sher,frog,stein1,litimvs}.
-In the case of the SM this does not present any cosmological or phenomenological problem, as the Universe can naturally evolve into the electroweak vacuum once finite-temperature evolution is taken into account \cite{fte,fte2}.
-However, in the case of Higgs Inflation \cite{bs,salopek}, it is essential that the Higgs potential is sufficiently stable to support inflation, which requires that the instability scale is greater than the Higgs field during inflation, of the order of $M_{Pl}/\sqrt{\xi}$, where $\xi$ is the non-minimal coupling\footnote{In this case it is possible to have Higgs Inflation in the unmodified SM if the SM instability scale is larger than the Higgs field during inflation, which requires a low value for $m_{t}$.
-In \cite{mass} it is proposed that this is possible if the PDG world average pole value of $m_{t}$ is considered rather than the smaller error direct measurement value used here.}.
-To achieve this, it is likely that additional particles must be added to the SM.
-Here we consider the addition of vector-like fermions, focusing on isosinglet vector-like quarks (VLQs) in the $({\bf 3}, {\bf 1}, Y_{Q})$ representation.
+A factor of 2 improvement in the errors will exclude stability to 5-$\sigma$ \cite{litimvs}.}.
+In the case of the SM this does not present any cosmological or phenomenological problem, as the Universe can naturally evolve into the electroweak vacuum once finite temperature evolution is taken into account \cite{fte,fte2}.
+However, in the case of Higgs Inflation \cite{bs,salopek}, it is essential that the Higgs potential is sufficiently stable to support inflation, which requires that the instability scale is greater than the Higgs field during inflation, of the order of $M_{Pl}/\sqrt{\xi}$, where $\xi$ is the non-minimal coupling.
+To achieve this, it is likely that additional particles must be added to the SM \footnote{It is possible to have Higgs Inflation in the unmodified SM if the SM instability scale is larger than the Higgs field during inflation, which requires a low value for $m_{t}$.
+In \cite{mass} (see also \cite{wen2}) it is proposed that this is possible if the PDG pole mass from the $t \overline{t}$ production cross-section is considered rather than the direct measurement value used here.
+While the direct measurement value has smaller errors, there is a theoretical uncertainty between the Monte Carlo generator $t$-quark mass, which is extracted from direct measurements of the kinematics of $t \overline{t}$ events, and the pole mass.
+This is due to non-perturbative effects that are difficult to quantify \cite{pdg1,nason,hoang}.
+For a discussion of the $t$-quark mass, uncertainties in its determination and its implications for electroweak vacuum stability, see \cite{tqu}. } Here we consider the addition of vector-like fermions, focusing on isosinglet vector-like quarks (VLQs) in the $({\bf 3}, {\bf 1}, Y_{Q})$ representation.
 Vector-like fermions are anomaly-free and allow a mass term.
 We will specifically focus on vector-like quarks in the same repesentation as SM quarks: $T$ vector-like quarks transforming as $({\bf 3}, {\bf 1}, 2/3)$ and $B$ vector-like quarks transforming as $({\bf 3}, {\bf 1}, -1/3)$.
 These can mix with the SM quarks and so decay, as is necessary to avoid cosmologically excluded stable coloured particles \cite{cosmo}.
 It is known that vector-like fermions can stabilise the Higgs potential through modification of the renormalisation group (RG) running of the gauge couplings \cite{vlqs1,vlqs2,litim, litim2}.
 TeV-scale fermions have also been motivated by vacuum selection considerations in \cite{stein1} and \cite{stein2}.